firas1awadallah/firas1awadallah.github.io/data structures & algorithms.md

+# Data Structures and Algorithm
 data structures and algorithms is important in programming because

-Efficiency: Data structures and algorithms help to optimize program performance
+1. Efficiency: Data structures and algorithms help to optimize program performance

-Reusability: Data structures and algorithms are reusable components that can be applied to many different programming problems.
+2. Reusability: Data structures and algorithms are reusable components that can be applied to many different programming problems.

-Scalability: As programs grow in size and complexity, data structures and algorithms become even more important
+3. Scalability: As programs grow in size and complexity, data structures and algorithms become even more important

-Maintainability: Well-designed data structures and algorithms make it easier to maintain and update code
+4. Maintainability: Well-designed data structures and algorithms make it easier to maintain and update code

-### Type of data structures
+## Type of data structures

 1. Arrays